On top of his head, rode a small, black welders cap and a pair of very dark glasses with leather blinders on the side.

 According to Leland Feitz, there were 11 blacksmiths in Cripple Creek in 1900.
 Shoeing horses, making parts for mine equipment and wagons, even creating toys for children.

 Sure there are a few around who still practice elements of the art but its getting harder to find those that manage the entire range.
-Locally, I can think of only Oscar Lindholm, who qualifies.
+Locally, I can think of only a few hardy souls who qualifie.
 If there are others, please inform me.

 But the memories are good ones.
 John Lambert, more commonly know as “the one-legged blacksmith” made my first playground equipment.
 He wore loose bibbed overalls with one pants leg rolled into a tight bundle and hobbled around the shop on aluminum crutches with such skill that I thought for a long time all smiths had only one leg and the crutches were common tools of the trade.
 On top of his head, rode a small, black welders cap and a pair of very dark glasses with leather blinders on the side.